 Students are also afforded direct experience (writing, editing, reviewing, etc.) in the realm of scholarly publication through participation in The Romance E-Review, the online Graduate Journal of the Department of Romance Languages and Literatures.

-The Department expects its graduate students to have acquired the following sets of skills and knowledge by the time they graduate from Boston College:
+The Department expects its graduate students to have acquired the following skills and bodies of knowledge by the time they graduate from Boston College:

-- “Advanced-high” linguistic proficiency in the target language as measured by the ACTFL scale, in all four areas of language usage (speaking, listening, writing, and reading).
+- “Advanced-high” linguistic proficiency in the target language (as measured by the ACTFL scale) in speaking, listening, writing, and reading.

-- Proficiency at the close reading and critical analysis of literary texts, which includes the ability to recognize and interpret the correspondence between thought and expression, text and contexts.
+- Proficiency in the close reading and critical analysis of literary texts, which includes the ability to recognize and interpret the correspondence between thought and expression, text and contexts.

 - Ability to conceive and express original arguments and conclusions, and to present them in an appropriate academic format, in both oral and written form.

-- Competence in all aspects of foreign language pedagogy, with familiarity with the "best practices" of the profession.
+- Competence in foreign language pedagogy and familiarity with the best practices of the profession.